 First of all, if you have come to this Reader’s Guide because you have read A Gentleman in Moscow, I owe you my heartfelt thanks.
 I hope you enjoyed the book.

 For those interested in learning more about the background of the book or my process, I encourage you to browse this site where I have placed a variety of supporting materials.
-In particular, you may be interested in my Q&A (which answers some frequently asked questions), the brief history of the Metropol Hotel, or the playlist of music in the novel.
+In particular, you may be interested in my Q&A (which answers some frequently asked questions) or my brief history of the Metropol Hotel.

 For those interested in cooking something for their book group, I highly recommend the Latvian stew that the Count enjoys in the Piazza during the Advent chapter.
-You can find a recipe for the stew here: As to the wine, you needn’t hunt down a Russian vintage.
+You can find an essay of mine along with a recipe for the stew here: As to the wine, you needn’t hunt down a Russian vintage.
 Any good table wine will do.

 If A Gentleman in Moscow stirs or renews your interest in Russian literature, I recommend the translations of Pevear & Volokhonsky.
 Over the course of the last twenty years, this husband and wife team has been systematically translating the works of Russia’s golden age including those by Gogol, Turgenev, Dostoevsky, Tolstoy and Chekhov.
 They also have translated The Master & Margarita, Bulgakov’s masterpiece penned in the Soviet era.

 You may submit your thoughts and questions to me, or register to receive occasional news from me by visiting my Contact Page.
 No need to send grammatical or historical corrections, as that horse has already left the barn.